Skip to main content

 Dusky v.
 United States, 362 U.S. 402 (1960)

-Established the three-prong test for competency to stand trial: sufficient present ability to consult with counsel, rational understanding, and factual understanding of proceedings.
+Established the foundational competency standard: sufficient present ability to consult with counsel, rational understanding, and factual understanding of proceedings.
+The bridge from symptoms to each prong is what makes a competency opinion defensible under Dusky.

 Read on CourtListener →